ComboStrikeHQ/importeur/README.md

 ## Development

-In order to be able to run the tests, a Postgres database named `importeur-test` is needed, accessible by the current system user.
+In order to be able to run the tests, a Postgres database named `importeur_test` is needed.
+Having a PostgreSQL user with CREATEDB permission, create `.env.test` file with your DATABASE_URL configuration, for example:

-(TODO: Support other configurations?)
+`DATABASE_URL: 'postgres://user:password@localhost:5432/importeur_test'`

+Then run `bundle exec rake create_test_db` to create the database and `bundle exec rspec` to run tests.

 We run `rake rubocop` to make sure, everything looks good.